 AILO introduces students to linguistics (i.e. the study of human language) and to the application of logic to problems of language understanding and translation.
 The goal is to develop students’ problem-solving skills and to inspire them to consider the fascinating range of Careers at the intersection of computing, linguistics and language.

 All second level students from schools in Ireland, both North and South, are eligible to participate.
 The challenge can be taken by students at any stage in their second level studies, and we have two age groups – Senior Category (under 16) and Junior Category (16 and over).

 Since the mid-1960s, problem-solving competitions in linguistics for secondary school students have been taking place, mainly in Russia, Bulgaria and other eastern European countries.
 In more recent years the idea of linguistics Olympiads has spread to Western Europe, North America, Australia and Asia.
 Winners of these competitions qualify for the International Linguistics Olympiad (IOL), which has taken place annually since 2003.

 The All Ireland Linguistics Olympiad was established in 2009 and Ireland has competed in the International Linguistics Olympiad since then.
-AILO’s appeal to both students and teachers means that it has grown quickly and drawn more than 7000 competitors to date.
+AILO’s appeal to both students and teachers means that it has grown quickly and drawn more than 22,500 registrants to date.